-- For those receivables that are outstanding thirty (30) days from date of issue, an overdue reminder is marked on the end of month statement (for all debts). - For those receivables that are outstanding sixty (60) days from date of issue, a first demand letter is to be generated and sent for all debts greater than fifty (50) dollars. - The first demand letter is to provide the customer with an additional 14 days to pay the account.
+- For those receivables that are outstanding thirty (30) days from date of issue, an overdue reminder is marked on the end of month statement (for all debts). - For those receivables that are outstanding sixty (60) days from date of issue, a first demand letter is to be generated and sent for all debts greater than fifty (50) dollars. - The first demand letter is a friendly reminder to encourage the customer to pay or make contact with Council by the end of the relevant month. - For those accounts where the amount is still outstanding ninety (90) days after the first demand letter, a second and final demand letter shall be generated advising that there is fourteen (14) days to pay the outstanding balance or come to an alternative payment arrangement acceptable to Council.

-- For those accounts where the amount is still outstanding ninety (90) days after the first demand letter, a second and final demand letter shall be generated advising that there is fourteen (14) days to pay the outstanding balance or come to an alternative payment arrangement acceptable to Council. - Failure to pay the final demand letter may mean the Council shall undertake legal recovery (for all debts greater than fifty dollars (\$50))
+Failure to pay the final demand letter may mean the Council shall undertake legal recovery (for all debts greater than fifty dollars (\$50))